COVID-19 guidance document for long-term care homes in Ontario

 Promoting awareness of the benefits of vaccination

 There continues to be a risk for severe outcomes as a result of COVID‑19 in the elderly population due to age and underlying medical conditions, particularly in shared living spaces like long-term care homes.
-Vaccination remains the best defense against COVID‑19.
+Getting vaccinated and staying up to date with your COVID‑19 vaccines is the best way to remain protected from the most serious effects of COVID‑19.

-Regardless of a home’s specific vaccination policy, all individuals entering long-term care homes, including residents, staff, caregivers and visitors, are strongly encouraged to get vaccinated and stay up-to-date with recommended doses as per the Ministry of Health’s COVID‑19 Vaccine Guidance (PDF).
+Regardless of a home’s specific vaccination policy, all individuals living in, working in or visiting long-term care homes, are strongly encouraged to get vaccinated and stay up-to-date as per the Ministry of Health’s COVID‑19 Vaccine Guidance (PDF).
 All vaccines provided as part of Ontario’s vaccine rollout are safe and effective.
-Additional information about COVID‑19 vaccination can also be found at COVID‑19 vaccines for Ontario.
+Additional information about COVID‑19 vaccination can be found at COVID‑19 vaccines for Ontario.

 Onsite vaccination